 Wilson discussed a huge variety of topics during the speech.
 He called race a “mass hallucination,” and lamented how much capital has been used throughout history to oppress people over “hair and hue.”

 He then explained how his many childhood experiences shaped his beliefs.
-Born in the 1980s in Park Hill neighborhood of Denver, Colorado.
-His greatest fear was not the Klan, it was gang activity.
+Born in the 1980s in the Park Hill neighborhood of Denver, Colorado, his greatest fear was not the Klan, it was gang activity.